-The First Avenue Career Expo brings students, alumni, and recruiters together to discuss employment and graduate school opportunities.
-Students obtain information and advice needed to ground an effective career plan.
-Concrete opportunities abound with recruiters promoting internships, summer jobs, and full-time employment.
+The First Avenue Career Expo brings students, alumni, and recruiters together to discuss career paths and opportunities.
+Over 150 recruiters from hiring employers and graduate programs come to meet our students.
 Many of these opportunities are posted on the website for students to review before attending.

 Free Alumni Insights Luncheon: Join over 25 successful alumni from the four host colleges and universities (including Pacific) for a career cluster networking conversation!
 Meet directly with alumni arranged in career cluster conversation groups.
 These alumni professionals have insights to share about their career path, employers, jobs, and industries.
 Brief bios of these alumni will be on the website before the event, so plan ahead.